 To really understand the scene, Colorado Cannabis Tours takes people to exclusive, limited-access areas that you could never otherwise visit on your own.

-“To see and do things that you couldn’t normally see and do is 100 percent our speciality,” Eymer says.
+“To see and do things that you couldn’t normally see and do is 100 percent our specialty,” Eymer says.

 You can choose from a variety of different tours that may bring you behind the scenes, including dispensaries and grows.
-The Friday and Saturday marijuana tours are the company’s main offering.
-These tours include a trip to two dispensaries, a glass-blowing demo and limited access to a large, industrial grow.
+For example, you can take a weekend marijuana tour that includes a trip to multiple dispensaries, a glass-blowing demo and limited access to a large, industrial grow.

 Tour companies offer a variety of different ways to experience cannabis.